praveenprem/sshauth/README.md

 For versions available, please refer to the [tags on this repository](https://github.com/praveenprem/sshauth/tags).

+Source code for each release version can be found under the branch with `r-` prefix.
+I.E `r-1.0.0` for the version `1.0.0`

 ## Authors

  | <div><a href="https://github.com/praveenprem"><img width="200" src="https://avatars3.githubusercontent.com/u/23165760"/><p></p><p>Praveen Premaratne</p></a></div> |